Development & Communications Coordinator

 Selina Weiss joined the Youth Law Center in June of 2017.
 In her role at YLC, Selina focuses on internal and external communications, development and fundraising, and day-to-day operations.
 Selina was born and raised in San Francisco, CA. She left high school at 15 and attended City College of San Francisco and graduated from San Francisco State University with a bachelor’s degree in Urban Studies and Planning.
 Before joining YLC, Selina spent five years working in communications and development at ScholarMatch, a San Francisco-based non-profit organization that aims to make college possible for low-income first generation students.
 Prior to that, Selina worked for the Mayor of San Francisco in the office of Neighborhood Services, the San Francisco Board of Supervisors for Supervisor John Avalos, District 11, the Fine Arts Museums of San Francisco, and the San Francisco Arts Commission.
 When not working, Selina is a dedicated volunteer in the Bay Area arts community.
-She has spent over four years volunteering as a mentor at First Exposures, a program that teaches photography to under-resourced Bay Area youth, and over 2 years serving on the San Francisco Symphony’s All San Francisco Committee.
+She has spent over 5 years volunteering as a mentor and Board member at First Exposures, an organization that aims to empower Bay Area youth through photography, and over 2 years serving on the San Francisco Symphony’s All San Francisco Committee.
 Selina can often be found running around her hometown with a camera in hand, doing embroidery, learning to garden, and spending time with family and friends.

 B.A., San Francisco State University, 2011

 CHSPE, San Francisco, 2005